 1 Cr.
 Hr. - 2 Contact Hrs.
-G♥ Preregs: Be at least 14 years old of any activity.
+GW Prereas: Be at least 14 years old

-The course will include a history of the sport, basic individual fundamentals, rules interpretation, courtesies and self-defense techniques.
-A MCC HPER physical release is required before the start
+The course will include a history of the sport. basic individual fundamentals, rules interpretation. courtesies and self-defense techniques.
+A MCC HPER physical release is required before the start of any activity.